microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/04-SQLServerOnTheMicrosoftAzurePlatform.md

 In each module you'll get more references, which you should follow up on to learn more.
 Also watch for links within the text - click on each one to explore that topic.

-(<a href="https://github.com/microsoft/sqlworkshops/blob/master/SQLGroundToCloud/sqlgroundtocloud/00-Pre-Requisites.md" target="_blank">Make sure you check out the <b>Pre-Requisites</b> page before you start</a>.
+(<a href="https://github.com/microsoft/sqlworkshops/blob/master/SQLGroundToCloud/sqlgroundtocloud/00-Pre-Requisites.md" target="_blank">Make sure you check out the <b>Prerequisites</b> page before you start</a>.
 You'll need all of the items loaded there before you can proceed with the workshop.)
+You'll need all of the items loaded there before you can proceed with the workshop.)
+If you're doing Module 4 and 5 in isolation, TODO